 A team operating model can have many benefits for your team, but is often overlooked.
 Start defining how your team works today to build credibility, reduce risk, educate your stakeholders and improve your team!

 Do you find the team operating model concept useful?
 Why or why not?
-Let me know in the comments below or in the Thoughtful Leader forum!
+Let me and all the other Thoughtful Leaders know in the comments below!